ThijsTerporten/MemoryMaster/README.md

 - Implement a star rating based on the users score.
 > Star rating has been implemented.
 - A way to display all stats for the user.
 Time remaining stars earned etc.
+- Popup warnings are shown to prevent the user from resetting or returning by accident.
+> Not implemented as of yet.

 # Technologies used: